Skip to main content

 Tasks

-A task is created by using the schedule() or spawn() builder followed by a call to a method.
+Any Reboot method can be invoked as a task by using schedule() or spawn(), followed by a call to the method.

 schedule()